Drive section

 Sharon Springs, Cherry Valley, and Duanesburg

 This segment carries Route 20 across eastern New York in a way that works from either direction.
-Sharon Springs gives it stop-worthy character, Cherry Valley keeps the drive town by town, and Duanesburg makes the eastern side feel like a real connector toward New England.
+Sharon Springs opens the rural texture, Cherry Valley keeps the middle of the drive legible, and Duanesburg handles the practical handoff toward Albany, NY.
+Albany is the stronger Capital Region anchor just beyond that rural approach, so keep the handoff compact.

 Segment map